GoogleChrome/developer.chrome.com/site/en/blog/origin-trial-troubleshooting/index.md

 Information about usage restrictions and availability will be provided for each origin trial.

-As with any web platform feature, you should use [feature detection](https://developer.mozilla.org/docs/Learn/Tools_and_testing/Cross_browser_testing/Feature_detection) to check support for an origin trial feature before using it.
+As with any web platform feature, you should use [feature detection](https://developer.mozilla.org/docs/Learn/Tools_and_testing/Cross_browser_testing/Feature_detection) to confirm that an origin trial feature is supported before you use it.

 ### Origin trial usage restrictions haven't been exceeded {: #usage-restrictions}